 The real thrill of Prague is simply getting lost in the city’s narrow lanes and side streets taking in the history.
 So for those of you who have never had the opportunity to explore Prague (and, of course, for Prague fans), we put together a little virtual tour using full-screen Google street views.
 We’ve chosen six popular starting points, but don’t be afraid to set out on your own and explore.
 Guide to Google street view controls

-Just Click a Starting Point Below
+Just Click the Upper-Left Corner of a Starting Point Below

 - Old Town Square (Dlouhá) – This is the heart of Prague’s stunning old town.
 The striking Gothic Church of Our Lady before Týn rises up on the far side of the square when the street view first loads.
 Take off in any direction.
 If you want a challenge, walk to the clock tower at the 14th century Old Town Hall to check out the astronomical clock, and then head south by southwest and follow the crowds towards the Charles Bridge.

 - Charles Bridge – Prague’s most lively and photogenic bridge over the Vltava.
 When the street view loads, if you turn to your right, you can see the famous Continue…

 Perhaps the most spectacular site in Sukhothai is the enormous Buddha in the ruins of Wat Si Chum.
 The Buddha’s stunningly elongated fingers are one of the most photographed things in Thailand.
 (There’s a picture of Thomas in the typical pose in our previous mini-pictorial.)
 To share this amazing location with everyone, we’ve put up a 360 panorama, so whirl around to your heart’s content.

 By the way, I should mention that photographing this site without people in the picture – something which is necessary to make a 360 in such an enclosed space – was no easy task.
 Thomas is right outside convincing the hordes to stand back while I hurriedly snap away.